 Daikokuya: This restaurant is known for serving some of Tokyo’s finest tempura.
 Arrive early to reserve a table, as the restaurant becomes quite busy during supper time.
 Daikokuya is located at 1-38-10 Asakusa.

-Best nightlife spots in Asakusa
+Best nightlife spots

 Asakusa is famous for its izakayas (casual Japanese-style pubs), many of which can be found dotted along Hoppy-dori (Hoppy Street).
 These trendy night spots serve Sapporo, sake-based cocktails and late-night bites.